FAQ

 - Registered with TICA

-- Ready for their new homes with full veterinary documentation
+- Ready for their new homes with parents' pedigree and their genetic tests

 We do not release any kitten until it has received at least two rounds of vaccinations for Panleukopenia, Feline Rhinotracheitis, and Calicivirus.